zzolo/tables/README.md

 ## Install

-1. To include as a library: `npm install tables`
+* To include as a library: `npm install tables`
-1. To use as a command-line tool: `npm install -g tables`
+* To use as a command-line tool: `npm install -g tables`

+*Note*: Currently this module does not support node 5.x.
+This is because we have experienced issues with [node-sqlite3](https://github.com/mapbox/node-sqlite3/issues/581), the library that handles the SQLite connection.
+If you seen an error like `Cannot find module '[..]/node_modules/sqlite3/lib/binding/node-v47-darwin-x64/node_sqlite3.node'`, it probably means you should switch versions of node (try [n](https://www.npmjs.com/package/n)).
+If you don't need SQLite support, then node 5.x should work fine.

 ## Features

 * Automatic data type guessing.
 * Automatic indexes guessing.
-* Automatic default use of SQLite so need to setup a database server.
+* Default use of SQLite so need to setup a database server.
+* Resumable (currently only works for CSV in input mode).
+* Supports CSV-ish and JSON data sources.
+* Sane defaults.
 * Supports MySQL, Postgres, and SQLite.
-* Verbose, structure output to make sure the process is running smoothly.
+* Verbose, structured output.

 ## Command line use

 The command line version can handle most of the simple options that the library uses.
 A simple example that will read in a CSV and create an SQLite database name `nyc-water-quality-complaints.sql` with a `nyc_water_quality_complaints` table with the converted data.

 ```
-tables -i tests/data/nyc-water-quality-complaints.csv
+tables -i examples/nyc-water-quality-complaints.csv
 ```

 ### Options